-My 1-car garage turned family room has some hidden features I thought I’d share with you today.
-It started with some problem areas.
-On one side, we had an electrical box and on the other there is a weird little door that opens into to some storage space which is actually under our stairs and houses some water pipes.
+Before we get to how to hide the cable box, I need to give you the backstory on this space.
+My 1-car garage turned family room has some hidden features, which started out as problem areas.
+On one side we had an electrical box and on the other, we had a weird little door that opens into some storage space which is actually under our stairs and houses some water pipes.
 We really weren’t sure how to cover this up but still be able to access them.

 The panels blend almost seamlessly.

 Since we mounted the TV above the fireplace, I had to figure out how to hide the cable box.
 So my husband used the space behind the panel door to put our cable box in.
 We then purchased an IR (or infrared) receiver kit*.
 This is a device that plugs into the cable box on one side and has a small “eye” on the other side that your remote control transmits to.
 So instead of the large cable box, you just have this small “eye” visible.
 Genius.

 If you would like to find out more about how the IR adapters work, you can read about them here.
 Next is a picture of the right side, where there was a weird door.
 We keep our painting supplies in there as well as the Christmas decorations, it’s bigger than it looks.